Py-Lambdas/py-lambda-design/README.md

 # Py-Lambdas Design Guidelines

+To the maximum extent possible, please use the following design guidelines on social media, website, and other outlets utilized by Py-Lambdas.

 ## Logo
 "Python" and the Python logos are trademarks or registered trademarks of the Python Software Foundation.
 The Py-Lambdas Python User Group makes use of a derived logo with primary colors: (#BD1A23, #1D222C, #FFFFFF).